SanjanPiya/AppRTC-iOS/README.md

 - Error-Handling:
     - if appConfig is in wrong format display a message
     - wrong-turn-config or server - app crashes here: ARDAppClient.h:416 [_peerConnection addStream:localStream]
-    - if server not reachable print message (generally print response messages somewhere in a status field)
+    - if server not reachable print message (generally print response messages somewhere in a st atus field)

 ##Build WebRTC-Libs
 - current https://github.com/Anakros/WebRTC-iOS